kosiachevskyidima-ops/curaitor_agent_docs/docs/source/api_reference.rst

 .. _api_reference:

-This document provides a detailed reference for the **Curaitor Agent** API.
+This document provides a detailed reference for the **Curaitor Agent** API,
+built on the **Google ADK** with **MCP tool integration**.

-It includes available modules, classes, functions, and usage examples for programmatic integration.
+It covers modules, classes, functions, and examples for using the agent programmatically.

 Overview
 --------

-The Curaitor Agent API allows programmatic interaction with the web interface, tools, and data workflows.
+The Curaitor Agent provides:

-You can use it to automate tasks, integrate custom tools, and manage datasets efficiently.
+- Integration with **multiple LLM providers** (OpenAI, Google Gemini, OpenRouter).
+- Normalization and mapping of model identifiers across providers.
+- Seamless **MCP toolset integration** for external process orchestration.
+- Compatibility with **Google ADK agents** for flexible workflows.

 Modules
 -------